BayesNAS/BayesNAS/README.md

 (Unfortunately we don't support automation of this process at the moment.)

 ## Pre-trained
-we also provide our best pre-trained model in [pre_trained](./CNN/pre_trained) for different lambdas.
+We also provide our best pre-trained model in [pre_trained](./CNN/pre_trained) for different lambdas.
 You can find them according to the corresponding lambda.